+SOCIAL STUDIES

-SOCIAL STUDIES ALL ELECTIVES AND AP COURSES WILL BE AVAILABLE, DEPENDING ON BUDGETARY CONSTRAINTS AND SUFFICIENT ENROLLMENT.
-Each student is required to complete four credits in Social Studies, including Global History and Geography 9 and 10, United States History and Government, Economics and Participation in Government in order to meet graduation requirements.
+ALL ELECTIVES AND AP COURSES WILL BE AVAILABLE, DEPENDING ON BUDGETARY CONSTRAINTS AND SUFFICIENT ENROLLMENT.

+Each student is required to complete four credits in Social Studies, including Global History and Geography 9 and 10, United States History and Government, Economics, and Participation in Government in order to meet graduation requirements.
 At least one credit of Social Studies must be scheduled in each of a student's high school years.
 All students must pass both a Regents exam in Global Studies and Geography (10th grade), and U.S. History and Government (11th grade).

+CAREER SKILLS (C0980) - Required Unified Arts Rotation

+no credit

+Grade Level: 8

-NOTE: FOR GRADUATION, STUDENTS MUST PASS COURSES IN ECONOMICS AND GOVERNMENT CAREER SKILLS (C0980) - GRADE 8 - Required Unified Arts Rotation no credit This ten week course of study will provide students opportunities to apply communication, leadership, management, and thinking skills to career development.
+This ten week course of study will provide students opportunities to apply communication, leadership, management, and thinking skills to career development.
 This class will encourage students to explore tentative career plans.
 Students will be given the opportunity to apply and process skills through learning experiences that will help them to anticipate the future, identify employability traits, and examine their relationship with the work environment.
 Students will also analyze the impact of participation in community activities on their families, school, work, and the community.
 Individualized and group assessments will be used to foster students' learning.
 Students will be exposed to Naviance and utilize this web-based program in order to plan and organize career and college plans.

+SOCIAL STUDIES SUPPORT LAB

+no credit

+Grade level: 8-12

-SOCIAL STUDIES SUPPORT LAB no credit This is a social studies skill based non-credit course.
+This is a social studies skill based non-credit course.
 Students enrolled in social studies lab receive support to help them develop specific skills to support their work in their social studies course.
 Students are expected to be interactive and prepared with questions or areas of study that they are having difficulty with.
 The instructor uses multiple resources and supplementary material that matches the subject matter currently being covered in the social studies course, to help students be successful in their Regents course assessments.

-Requirement: Students in social studies identified as needing support in social studies.
+Qualification: Students who have been identified as needing academic support.

 Offered: Course meets every other day.